-We checked input data of expected credit loss calculation (including both data for modelling parameters and for the impairment calculation), indicators used to determine whether there was significant increase in credit risk and analysed the quantify the probability of default, exposure at default and the loss given default as the primary parameters in the estimation of the recoverable amount, taking into account forward looking information - in line with the requirements of IFRS 9 Financial instruments.
+The Group applies impairment models to calculate collective impairment.
+These models quantify the probability of default, exposure at default and the loss given default as the primary parameters in the estimation of the recoverable amount, taking into account forward looking information - in line with the requirements of IFRS 9.

-The modelling methodologies are developed using historical experience, which - in the unprecedented economic conditions that currently vary across customer segments and industry sectors - can result in limitations in their reliability to appropriately estimate expected credit loss.
+The modelling methodologies are developed using historical experience, which - in uncertain economic conditions that currently vary across customer segments and industry sectors - can result in limitations in their reliability to appropriately estimate expected credit loss.

-A further limitation is caused by the fact, that, to reduce the economic consequences of the COVID-19 pandemic and the uncertain economic environment the Hungarian government maintained various loan support programs introduced first in 2020, including moratoria on loan repayment transactions.
+A further limitation is caused by the fact, reduce economic that. to the consequences of the COVID-19 pandemic and the uncertain economic environment the Hungarian government maintained various loan support programs introduced first in 2020, including moratoria on loan repayment transactions.
 These programs complicate a timely reflection of a potential deterioration of the loan portfolio and resulted in artificially low observed default rates.